TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

 Boom!
-The correct trigger is `ippsec.run`, not command.run.
+The correct trigger is `ippsec.run`, not system.run.

 We are able to run commands as `root`: